phoenixvc/PhoenixVC-Website/docs/TROUBLESHOOTING.md

 - **Review Logs:**
   Check GitHub Actions logs or the output of your deployment script (`./scripts/deploy.sh` on Linux or `.\scripts\deploy.sh` on Windows) for error messages.

 - **Verify Resource Group Creation:**
   Ensure the resource group is created by running:
   ```bash
   az group list --output table
   ```

 - **Check the Parameter File:**
   Verify that `infra/bicep/parameters.json` is correctly formatted and contains all required values.

 - **Permissions & Network:**
-  Confirm your Azure account has the necessary permissions and that your network connection is stable.
+  Confirm that your Azure account has the necessary permissions and that your network connection is stable.

 ---